ESGF/esgf-test-suite/README.md

 ```
 * Run an union of sets of tests according to nose attributes

-This example runs the union of the set of tests for the idp node and the set of tests for the index node (idp _plus_ index):
+This example runs the union of the set of tests for the idp node and the set of tests for the index node (idp set _plus_ index
+set):
 ```
 nosetests -v --nocapture --nologcapture --tc-file my_config.ini -a 'idp' -a 'index'
 ```
-Note: You may provide as many '-a' expressions as you want (logical operator is still _plus_).
+Note: You may provide as many '-a' expressions as you want (the operator is still _plus_).

 Note: `-a '!compute' -a '!cog_create_user'` is helpless to avoid the tests for the compute node *and* the test case 'create
 user'.